rekliner/next-pm2-deploy/README.md

 # rekliner/next-pm2-deploy

 A template for deploying next sites with zero downtime to a linux server running pm2.
+It was written to allow Next.js apps to be conveniently run on AWS EC2 servers but would work with any host.

 This is not a Nextjs app in itself, just a set of files to be added to your existing Nextjs app.

 # Features